-SVM is considered to maintain integrity if it has not been modified by an unauthorized party and all of the initial parameters are what was specified by the creator.
+SVM is considered to maintain integrity if no unauthorized party modified it and all of the initial parameters remained as the image the creator specified them.

-Platform verification is based on verifying that the firmware is in the correct state (the reference value being protected by the TPM).
-Correct state here means that the firmware is trusted, the hardware is booting with secure boot enabled, and that PEF is enabled on the platform.
+- Platform verification consists in verifying that the firmware is in the correct state.
+Note that the reference value is protected by the TPM.
+Correct state means that the firmware is trusted, the hardware is booting with secure boot enabled, and that PEF is enabled on the platform.

 Figure 1: Layout of the ESM operand.

-The use of the TPM is essential in the verification process.
-The Ultravisor uses the TPM API to establish a secure tunnel through the hypervisor and to acquire the symmetric seed for the ESM operand associated with the ESM ultracall.
+TPMs are essential in the verification process.
+The Ultravisor uses the TPM API in two cases.
+One is to establish a secure tunnel through the hypervisor.
+The other is to acquire the symmetric seed for the ESM operand associated with the ESM ultracall.
 The ultravisor reflects a newly added hypervisor call to KVM when it needs to utilize the TPM.

 PEF has a minimal performance impact on computation.
-This is primarily since SVMs do not use encryption to protect data in memory, which causes performance degradation when memory access is not sequential.
+This is primarily since SVMs do not use encryption to protect data in memory.
+This causes performance degradation when memory access is not sequential.

 Figure 2: SPEC CPU2017 benchmark results.
 The vertical bars indicate the min and max values of the runs.